d4n1elliu/TimeLLM-vs-LSTM-Benchmarking/README.md

 # TimeLLM vs LSTM Benchmarking
 This project provides a rigorous comparative analysis between Large Language Models (LLMs) adapted for temporal data and traditional Long Short-Term Memory (LSTM) networks.
-By evaluating performance across predictive accuracy, computational efficiency and architectural robustness, this research identifies the trade-offs between "foundation model" approaches and domain-specific recurrent neural networks.
+By evaluating performance across predictive accuracy, computational efficiency and architectural robustness, this research identifies the trade offs between "foundation model" approaches and domain specific recurrent neural networks.

 ### 🧪 Core ObjectivesModel Implementation:
-- Development of a high-performance LSTM baseline and a contemporary TimeLLM-based prototype.
+- Development of a high-performance LSTM baseline and a contemporary TimeLLM based prototype.
 - Benchmarking: Assessing models on standard time-series datasets using metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE).
 - Experimental Validation: Testing the "zero-shot" and "few-shot" capabilities of LLMs against the supervised learning requirements of LSTMs.